mbaumer/us_hep_funding/docs/_states/WA.md

 # WA -- Sen. Maria Cantwell (D) and  Sen. Patty Murray (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  27  HEP grants, totalling  $12,476,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+27 HEP grants, totalling $12,476,000.00

                                         Amount ($)
 Institution                       Year
 UNIVERSITY OF WASHINGTON, SEATTLE 2012     2371000